mapattacker/datascience/supervised.rst

   print("Accuracy: %.2f%%" % (accuracy * 100.0))

-Light Gradient Boosting
+LightGBM
 *************************
-LightGBM is a lightweight version of gradient boosting developed by Microsoft.
+LightGBM (Light Gradient Boosting) is a lightweight version of gradient boosting developed by Microsoft.
 It has similar performance to XGBoost but can run much faster than it.

 https://lightgbm.readthedocs.io/en/latest/index.html